bcgov/ppr-deprecated/ppr-api/docs/api_contract/README.md

     cause errors on the rare occasion that malformed data exists in the database. **Consider preventing automatic validation** and [validate manually](https://github.com/samuelcolvin/pydantic/issues/559#issuecomment-496538989)
     only on write operations containing a payload.
+    [Only perform validation on write operation](https://github.com/bcgov/ppr/issues/889) describes this in more detail.
 - Error response bodies have **not been implemented**:
   - The response formats have been defined in the spec, an error handler has not yet been implemented to ensure the response bodies match this format.
 This is outlined in